davesmiths/equalizeRows/readme.md

 _The row and column type being used, defaults to 0_

 Type 0
-_Items that start at the same y offset are in the row_
+_Items that start at the same y offset are in a row_

 Type 1
 _Includes items that start within the length of the tallest Type 0 item_